Cherylinn’s Stage 4 MCL Non-Hodgkin’s Lymphoma Story

 It was already 6 months after I had finished R-CHOP, and they were like, “Well, maybe we shouldn’t do this.”
 Dr. Pinter-Brown is just awesome.
 She said, “Let’s just do the test and see if you’re a good candidate.”
 It turned out I was, and that’s when they decided to go ahead and do the stem cell transplant.

 Testing for candidacy

-It was the blood work and the MRI to show that the cancer wasn’t back.
+[Testing] was blood work and an MRI to show that the cancer wasn’t back.
 They wanted to make sure that I was still in remission to do it, because normally a stem cell transplant is done within a month of when you finish chemo.
 This was like 6 months later, so that’s why it was like, “Let’s see if you’re still a good candidate.”

 Stem cell transplant experience

 It’s changed so much since 2007.
 In 2007, I was in the hospital in isolation for like 6 weeks.
 It was horrendous, because you get like 3 or 4 times the dose of chemo, so you have no immune system.
 I had told nobody to visit me because I didn’t want to take a chance.
 They said even if somebody sneezed and I was to get an infection, it’s life and death.

 For me, it was really hard because I did have a lot of the symptoms.
 I had the cold sores in my mouth and a rash.
 At one point, it was so bad that I actually was put into a coma because the pain was just too bad.

 It’s changed now because now people are doing outpatient.
 It’s changed so much since when I was in, because you had to be in isolation for like 6 weeks.

 Tim H., Mantle Cell Lymphoma (MCL), Stage 3/2

 1st Symptoms: Lump on left-side of neck that grew bigger over a couple years, new lump on right side